colemanalan/epscor-summer-program/README.md

 ---

+## Using Bash and the Madison Cluster

+There are some short tutorials on how to use bash and login to the cluster.
+For more information, see the README in `./examples/cluster`.

+---

 ## Machine Learning

 Examples of how to train machine learning networks.
 Note that you will need to have the example data sets downloaded (see above)